Master Chief Petty Officer of the Navy John Perryman, Visits Naval Support Activity Mid-South

-260309-TL932-1063 Rear Adm.
-Jeffrey Heames, Assistant Commander, Navy Personnel Command, right, briefs Master Chief Petty Officer of the Navy John Perryman, on current enlisted policies and initiatives at NPC headquarters, March 9.
-Perryman visited Naval Support Activity Mid-South to meet with NPC and Navy Recruiting Command staff to better understand the current enlisted status policies and initiatives that align with Chief of Naval Operations and MCPON priorities.
+260310-TL932-1132 Information Systems Technician 3rd Class Walter Aviles, left, is frocked to his new rank by Master Chief Petty Officer of the Navy John Perryman during his visit to CNRC, March 10.
+Perryman visited Naval Support Activity Mid-South to meet with NPC and Navy Recruiting Command staff to receive briefs to better understand the current enlisted status policies and initiatives that align with Chief of Naval Operations and MCPON priorities.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Joshua Sapien)

 |Date Taken: